Plenty-network/plenty-interface/CONTRIBUTING.md

 ## Any contributions you make will be under the MIT License

-In short, when you submit code changes, your submissions will be understood under the same MIT [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
+In short, when you submit code changes, your submissions will be understood under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's [issues](https://github.com/Plenty-DeFi/plenty-v2/issues)